onzfonz/comp227/src/content/1/en/part1d.md

 Before we move on, let us remind ourselves of one of the most important rules of web development.

-<h4>The first rule of web development</h4>
+#### The first rule of web development

 > **Keep the browser's developer console open at all times.**
 >
-> The <i>Console</i> tab in particular should always be open, unless there is a specific reason to view another tab.
+> The `Console` tab in particular should always be open, unless there is a specific reason to view another tab.

 Keep both your code and the web page open together **at the same time, all the time**.